TICHOJEBEC-SK/cs2-banlist/README.md

 - Option to submit an unban request.
 The request is automatically sent via Discord webhook as an embedded message.
 Requests are stored in the database based on the IP address.
 The option to submit an unban request is limited to once per hour.

 **Report system**
-- Player reporting feature.
+- Player/bugs reporting feature.
 The request is automatically sent via Discord webhook as an embedded message.
 Reports are stored in the database based on the IP address.
 The option to submit a report is limited to once every 5 minutes.

 **Admin system**
 - Possibility to create and delete server admins.